Split Airport: Bus

 The airport is also easily reachable by shuttles, taxis or private cars.
 Numerous car rental companies are available on the site.

 Ship

 A catamaran service between the airport and Split harbour is available every 90 minutes in the peak tourist season (15 July – 30 September) and with lower frequency through October.
 Another line connecting the airport two additional times daily with Split harbour and Bol on Brač island is available from June to mid-September.

 Rail

 The airport is linked onto the Split suburban railway with a Promet bus line running eight times daily between the nearest train station (Kaštel Stari) and the airport with a joint ticket.

-According to Split city administration plans, starting from 2025–6 the Split suburban railway will be extended to the airport.
+According to Split city administration plans, starting from 2025 to 2026 the Split suburban railway will be extended to the airport.